Lontra collaborated with Severn Trent Water to trial the Blade Compressor®.

 Mark Jones, STW’s then Wastewater R&D Manager, said:

-“To make the test as representative as possible, only the existing blower and motor were replaced.
+“To make the test as representative as possible, the replacement of only the existing blower and motor took place.
 The Lontra Blade Compressor® fitted into an existing enclosure, running from an existing variable speed drive.
-This ensured that only the gains in the blower technology were captured.
+This ensured the taking of only the gains in the blower technology.
 And and not those from optimising the supporting systems and drives”

 In addition, the conventional blower used to compare against the Blade Compressor® was replaced just six months before the trial commenced.
-This also ensured that Lontra’s solution was not being tested against an ageing or worn alternative.
+Also ensuring that the testing of Lontra’s solution as fair and not against an ageing or worn alternative.

 The demonstration showed the Blade Compressor® to drive down energy costs by 21 percent.
 This confirms the compressor’s ability to provide step-change energy savings.